d01000100/tank_game/README.md

 ## Professor: Lukas Gustavfson

-By David Zuniga Navarro and Jose Daniel Casado Aguilar
+By David Zuniga Navarro and Jose Daniel Casado Aguilar.

+The project is also available in `https://github.com/d01000100/tank_game`

 ## Build Instructions